aniafijarczyk/Fijarczyk2020_JeanTalon/03_relatedness_to_beer_strains/README.md

 Analyses related to estimating relatedness of the Jean-Talon strain to other beer strains (Figure 3)

 ### Calculating IBS, IBD and plotting figures in Figure 3
+# Complete vcf file for these analyses can be downloaded from figshare as File S4

 calculate_IBS_IBD.R